 What Are the Average Costs for Animated Explainer Videos?

-For a professionally crafted 60-second animated explainer video, most companies should anticipate an investment of $4,000–$10,000 for robust quality and tailored design.
+For a professionally crafted 60-second animated explainer video, most companies should anticipate an investment of $5,000–$15,000 for solid production quality and tailored design.

-On the upper end, premium 2D animation and 3D animation projects for well-funded startups, game launches, or large corporate brands often fall between $10,000 and $25,000 for 60 seconds.
-This is especially true when the project demands intricate character animation, detailed UI/UX visualizations, or specialized in-engine 3D renders.
+On the higher end, premium 2D animation and 3D animation projects for well-funded startups, game launches, or established brands usually range from $15,000 to $25,000+ for a 60-second video.
+This is especially true when the project involves detailed character animation, complex scenes, UI/UX visualization, or in-engine 3D rendering.

 Typical Price Ranges by Style and Provider

 Different execution models are tied to distinct cost levels.
-Freelance animators and smaller studios might charge $2,000–$6,000 per minute for a 2D motion graphics explainer.
+Freelance animators and smaller studios may charge around $3,000–$8,000 per minute for 2D motion graphics or explainer-style animation, depending on complexity and experience.

 What Factors Influence Animated Explainer Video Cost?